Mixture of Concept Bottleneck Experts: Introduction

-While substantial effort has been devoted to defining and learning meaningful concepts ~\citep{oikarinen2023label,dominici2025causal,de2025causally}, little attention has been paid to the design of the task predictor.
-Indeed, most CBMs constrain the task predictor to provide predictions through a unique, global function~\citep{koh2020concept,vandenhirtz2024stochastic,ciravegna2023logic,marconato2022glancenets}, restricting expressiveness and often failing to capture the true concept-to-task generating process~\citep{mahinpei2021promises,espinosa2022concept}.
-A promising way to improve the expressiveness of task predictors is to use multiple specialized functions, as in Mixture of Experts (MoE) models~\citep{jacobs1991adaptive,shazeer2017outrageously}.
-While MoE models are traditionally designed to route inputs to experts so as to maximize predictive performance under computational constraints~\citep{lepikhin2020gshard,artetxe2021efficient}, in an interpretability-oriented framework this objective naturally translates into jointly optimizing predictive performance and interpretability.
+Traditionally, MoE models have been designed to route inputs to experts so as to maximize predictive performance under computational constraints~\citep{lepikhin2020gshard,artetxe2021efficient}.
+However, in an interpretability-oriented framework, this objective naturally translates into jointly optimizing predictive performance and interpretability.
 However, transposing MoEs to this new setting requires more than just expert routing; it demands explicit control over the \emph{functional form} of the experts, the class of expressions mapping concepts to targets (e.g., Boolean or linear).
 Since interpretability is inherently user-dependent~\citep{lipton2018mythos,miller2019explanation,gkintoni2025challenging}, fixing the functional form \emph{a priori} constrains interpretability and may unnecessarily sacrifice predictive performance, as we show in Section~\ref{sec:exp_sec}.
 Consequently, enabling flexible control over both the functional form and the number of experts is central for achieving the optimal \ai{} trade-off.

 \mypar{Contributions.} We introduce a new framework, \class{} (\classacro), which generalizes CBMs by modeling the task predictor as a mixture of specialized functions (experts) with controllable functional forms.
 We adopt expression trees as our modeling abstraction, for a rigorous yet flexible definition of each function.
 We show that several existing concept-based models are special cases of our framework, while a substantial area remains unexplored (Figure~\ref{fig:viz_abstract}, Left).
 To address this, we propose the \linear{} model, which generalizes the linear CBM to multiple experts.
 Beyond instantiating specific functions, \classacro{} can be specified with the set of operators the user understands (e.g., $+, \times, \exp$).
 We demonstrate this capability with the \symbolic{} model, which leverages symbolic regression to automatically discover the optimal expert functions using user-defined operators.